Saiyara98/PROJECT-4-/README.md

 Steps to increase model performance (what other methods were tried) --
+- Added extra layers
+  - Resulted in increased training accuracy but test accuracy dropped (Overfitting)
+- Doubled neurons to 60
+  - performance stayed the same with added computational time

 # Model Training
 - Faced challenges in scaling the data with all categories in Google Colab.